FreeRTOS/coreMQTT-Agent-Demos/README.md

 The [documentation page](https://freertos.org/mqtt/mqtt-agent-demo.html) for this repository contains information on the MQTT agent and the contained demo project.
 There is also a [supplemental documentation page](https://freertos.org/ota/ota-mqtt-agent-demo.html) that describes how to run an Over-the-Air (OTA) update agent as one of the RTOS tasks that share the same MQTT connection.

 ## Building Demos
-This repository contains build files for the FreeRTOS Windows port - able to be run with the free [Community version of Visual Studio](https://visualstudio.microsoft.com/vs/community/) - and an ARM Cortex M model in the [QEMU hardware emulator](https://www.qemu.org/).
+This repository contains both a Visual Studio project using the free [Community version of Visual Studio](https://visualstudio.microsoft.com/vs/community/) and builds the FreeRTOS Windows port, and a GCC/makefile project that build the FreeRTOS ARM Cortex-M3 port and targets the [QEMU hardware emulator](https://www.qemu.org/).
+The makefile can be built form the command line or the provided Eclipse project, and works on both Windows and Linux targets.

 ### Visual Studio

+1. Ensure to follow the instructions on the above linked demo documentation page to configure the build for network access.

 1. From the Visual Studio IDE, open the `mqtt_multitask_demo.sln` Visual Studio solution file in the `build/VisualStudio/` directory.

-1. Select **Build Solution** from the IDE's **Build** menu
+1. Select **Build Solution** from the IDE's **Build** menu.

 ### QEMU Cortex-M3